Medicinal cannabis

 How can I get medicinal cannabis?

-Your first step is to discuss medicinal cannabis with your doctor.
-Your doctor will decide:
+The first step is to discuss medicinal cannabis with your doctor.
+Your doctor will consider whether medicinal cannabis might help you.
+They will decide which medicinal cannabis product to prescribe.

 Your doctor will also need to complete forms to get the necessary government approvals.